royans/mysqlc/README.md

-# mysqlc - Modern MySQL client with a GenAI boost
+# mysqlc - Modern MySQL client with GenAI boost

 We all love Mysql/Mariadb, but one thing which we all could benifit from is having a few more features in its barebones command line client.
 There are commercial options available which are significantly more powerful, but some things should just be free for all.
 This tiny project addresses a few of these gaps which I personally dislike.